13 Top-Rated Attractions & Things to Do in Billings, MT

 6. DanWalt Gardens

-One of Billings' best kept secrets, DanWalt Gardens is on the southeast side of the city and features beautiful gardens for the public to enjoy.
-With something new always in bloom between April and October, DanWalt Gardens proudly displays a collection of annuals, perennials, shrubs, and trees, as well as ornamental statues and hardscaping.
+DanWalt Gardens is one of Billings' best-kept secrets.
+It's on the southeast side of the city and features beautiful gardens for the public to enjoy.
+With something new always in bloom between April and October, the gardens proudly display a collection of annuals, perennials, shrubs, and trees, as well as ornamental statues and hardscaping.

 Address: 720 Washington Street, Billings, Montana